pdimens/harpy/Workflows/preprocess.md

 ### Keep QX and RX Tags
 Using `--qx-rx`, you can opt-in to retain the `QX:Z` (barcode PHRED scores) and `RX:Z` (nucleotide barcode) tags in the sequence headers.
 These tags aren't used by any subsequent analyses, but may be useful for your own diagnostics.

-## Haplotagging Types
-==- Meier _et al._ 2021 - `meier2021`
-!!!warning
-This was formerly known as `gen1`, which is being deprecated in the next minor release-- explicit is always better than implicit!
-!!!

-- Barcode configuration: `13 + 13`
-- sequencing mask: `151+13+13+151`
-- Sample identifier: `Cxx` barcode
-- Facility should **not** demultiplex

-These are the original 13 + 13 barcodes described in Meier et al. 2021.
-You should request that the sequencing facility you used do **not** demultiplex the sequences.
-Requires the use of [bcl2fastq](https://support.illumina.com/sequencing/sequencing_software/bcl2fastq-conversion-software.html) without `sample-sheet` and with the settings
-`--use-bases-mask=Y151,I13,I13,Y151` and `--create-fastq-for-index-reads`.
-With Generation I beadtags, the `C` barcode is sample-specific, meaning a single sample should have the same `C` barcode for all of its sequences.

 ### Demultiplexing Schema
 Generation I haplotags typically use a unique `Cxx` barcode per sample-- that's the barcode segment